weanti/volcon/README.md

 Install fltk 1.3 (may work with 1.4 as well) and type make.
 That's it.
 There is no install target or manual page.

 ### Issues, problems, ...
 The API exposes (in my case) 2 controls for input, but their role is not entirely clear.
-One is certainly changes volume, the other one seems to influence volume as well, but to a smaller degree.
+One certainly changes volume, the other one seems to influence volume as well, but to a smaller degree.